How to contact millionaires for money | the million dollar question

 Whether this is in terms of photographic evidence or documentation it is up to you.

-Most famous Millionaires and Billionaires who give away money
+9 famous Billionaires who give away money

 Sometimes the rich get a bad press, especially from people who lean towards the political left and think that money should be more evenly distributed.